zaman-akib/Services-Information-System/README.md

 # Services Information System
- An information system with multilevel administration process.
-Normal users can use this to learn form tutorials and study materials uploaded on based on different categories.
+A multi-role based information system is built with PHP, CSS, MySQL and Bootstrap where normal users can use this to learn form tutorials and study the uploaded materials based which are based different categories.